wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 **traceroute and ping**

-Follow the path of a client/server request through the Internet:
+Is server alive and follow the path of a client/server request through the Internet:

 	ping www.whitehouse.gov